-New drug combination therapy developed to treat leukemiaApril 17th, 2013 in Cancer /
+New drug combination therapy developed to treat leukemiaApril 17, 2013 in Medicine & Health / Cancer

 A new, pre-clinical study by researchers at Virginia Commonwealth University Massey Cancer Center suggests that a novel drug combination could lead to profound leukemia cell death by disrupting the function of two major pro-survival proteins.
 The effectiveness of the therapy lies in its ability to target a pro-survival cell signaling pathway known as PI3K/AKT/mTOR, upon which the leukemia cells have become dependent.